d2l-ai/d2l-en/chapter_preliminaries/probability.md

 ## Summary and Discussion

-In this section we saw that probability can be used to encode uncertainty associated with the problem itself and also with the model.
+In this section, we saw that probability can be used to encode uncertainty associated with the problem itself and also with the model.
 These aspects are known as aleatoric and epistemic uncertainty respectively.
 See e.g., :cite:`der2009aleatory` for a review on this aspect of [Uncertainty Quantification](https://en.wikipedia.org/wiki/Uncertainty_quantification).
 While epistemic uncertainty can be addressed by observing more data, such progress is impossible in the aleatoric case.
 After all, no matter how long we watch someone tossing a coin, we will never be more or less than 50% certain that we'll see heads.

 On the topic of estimation we saw that sampling from a probability distribution provides us with information to determine the distribution to some extent.
 That said, the rate at which this is possible can be quite slow.
 In particular we saw that the rate of $1/\sqrt{n}$ is a good quantifier of the amount of uncertainty left after we observe $n$ observations.
 This means that by going from 10 to 1000 observations (usually a very achievable task) we see a tenfold reduction of uncertainty, whereas the next 1000 observations help comparatively little, offering only a 1.41 times reduction.
 This is a persistent feature of machine learning: while there are often easy gains, it takes a very large amount of data, and often with it an enormous amount of computation to make even further gains.
 For an empirical review of this fact for large scale language models see :cite:`revels2016forward`.